José Kanté: Club career

 Born in Sabadell, Province of Barcelona, Catalonia, Spain, Kanté only played lower league or amateur football in his country of birth initially, representing CE Manresa, UE Rubí, AE Prat (all in his native region) and Atlético Malagueño.
 He scored his first goal in the Segunda División B while at the service of the third club, in a 2–1 away win against CF Badalona on 11 November 2012.

 In June 2014, Kanté signed with Cypriot First Division side AEK Larnaca FC, where he shared teams with a host of compatriots.
 He played his first top-flight game on 31 August of that year, coming on as a second-half substitute in the 0–2 home loss to APOEL FC.

 Kanté moved to the Polish Ekstraklasa in January 2016, going on to remain several years in the country with Górnik Zabrze and Wisła Płock.
 In the 2016–17 season he scored ten goals, helping to a final ninth-place finish.

 On 18 June 2018, Kanté signed for Legia Warsaw in the same league.
 The following 31 January, he joined Gimnàstic de Tarragona on loan for the remainder of the campaign in the Segunda División.

 Kanté terminated his Legia contract by mutual consent on 23 February 2021.
-On 10 March, he moved to Kazakhstan Premier League club FC Kairat on a deal until December 2022, but left four months after it expired.
+On 10 March, he moved to Kazakhstan Premier League club FC Kairat on a deal until December 2022, but left four months before it expired.

 On 27 August 2022, Kanté joined Cangzhou Mighty Lions F.C. on a free transfer.
-On 24 September, in his third appearance and first start in the Chinese Super League, he scored all of his team's goals in a 4–3 victory over leaders Wuhan Three Towns FC, which ended the opponent's 17-game unbeaten run since getting promoted the previous season.
+On 24 September, in his third appearance and first start in the Chinese Super League, he scored all of his team's goals in a 4–3 victory over leaders Wuhan Three Towns FC, which ended the opponents' 17-game unbeaten run since getting promoted the previous season.

 In 2023, Kante signed for J1 League club Urawa Red Diamonds.
 On 27 November that year, having scored 12 times in all competitions, the 33-year-old announced his retirement at the end of the campaign.